DreymaR/BigBagKbdTrixXKB/README.md

 However, some layout settings won't let you set the model component that I use for some ergo mods.

-The setxkb script activates a Big Bag layout setup (model, layout and option components) using a `setxkbmap` command.
+The setkb script activates a Big Bag layout setup (model, layout and option components) using a `setxkbmap` command.

-The setxkb script can write its command to a file that gets sourced at startup, like `~/.bashrc`; check your distro for which file(s) to use.
+The setkb script can write its command to a file that gets sourced at startup, like `~/.bashrc`; check your distro for which file(s) to use.

-Run the install and setxkb scripts with -h (or look inside them) for more help and info about their workings!
+Run the install and setkb scripts with -h (or look inside them) for more help and info about their workings!

-Learn about `setxkb.sh "model locale variant"` shortstring syntax in the [BigBag][BigBag4X].
+Learn about `setkb.sh "model locale variant"` shortstring syntax in the [BigBag][BigBag4X].
 The default is `"5caw us us"`: PC105(ISO) board with Curl(DH)AngleWide mods, US locale, Cmk-eD UniversalSymbols variant.
 To switch to, say, an ANSI board without ergo mods, that's `4n` instead of `5caw`.
 Look in the scripts.